Podiatric medical school: Canada

 In Canada, the definition and scope of the practice of podiatry varies provincially.
 For instance, in some provinces like British Columbia and Alberta, the standards are the same as in the United States where the Doctor of Podiatric Medicine (DPM) is the accepted qualification.

 Quebec, too, has recently changed to the DPM level of training, although other academic designations may also register.
 Also in Quebec, in 2004, Université du Québec à Trois-Rivières started the first program of Podiatric Medicine in Canada based on the American definition of podiatry.
 In the prairie and Atlantic provinces, the standard was originally based on the British model now called podiatry (chiropody).
 That model of podiatry is currently the accepted model for most of the world including the United Kingdom, Australia and South Africa.

 The province of Ontario has been registering Chiropodists since July 1993 (when the Ontario Government imposed a cap on new podiatrists).
 If a registered podiatrist from outside of Ontario relocates to Ontario they are required to register with the province and practice as a chiropodist.
 Podiatrists who were practising in Ontario previous to the imposed provincial cap were 'grandfathered' and allowed to keep the title of podiatrist as a subclass of chiropody.
-The scope of these 'grandfathered' (mostly American trained) podiatrists includes boney procedures of the forefoot and the ordering of x-rays in addition to the scope of the chiropodist.
+The scope of these 'grandfathered' (mostly American trained) podiatrists includes bony procedures of the forefoot and the ordering of x-rays in addition to the scope of the chiropodist.